 Seeded Traversal Indexes (CSR Adjacency)#

 A seeded graph query starts from a known set of nodes — “the neighbors of these 50 accounts”, “2 hops out from this device” — rather than scanning the whole graph.
 By default GFQL answers a seeded hop with an O(E) pass over every edge.
-With an opt-in CSR adjacency index, the same hop becomes an O(degree) gather: its cost depends on how many edges the seeds touch, not on how big the graph is.
-The result is flat in graph size — and it beats embedded graph databases on selective lookups.
+With an opt-in CSR adjacency index, the same hop becomes an O(degree) gather: its cost depends on how many edges the seeds touch, not on how big the graph is — so a seeded lookup stays interactive as the graph grows.

 Nothing changes about the answer.
 The index is a pay-as-you-go accelerator: a query either uses a resident index or falls back to the scan, and any feature the index does not cover also falls back — never a different result.